magnum/wordpress/wp-content/plugins/pixelyoursite/readme.txt

 PixelYourSite is fully integrated with [ConsentMagic.com](https://www.consentmagic.com)

-And it works with some of the most popular “cookie consent” plugins:
+And it works with some of the most popular “cookie consent” plugins.

-* Cookiebot
-* GDPR Cookie Consent
-* Cookie Notice Plugin
-* Real Cookie Banner

 Additionally we offer filters that developers can use to create their own custom integrations.
 These filters can control the way each pixel works.